chadLinthicum/GAME-Jumpin_Jane/README.md

 # GAME-Jumpin_Jane
-Jane is lost in the woods and in a hurry to escape!
+Jane is lost on an island and in a hurry to escape!
 Jump over the obstacles in her frantic path!

 Play in your browser: https://metalvain.itch.io/jumpin-jane